Let's touch base on kernel methods

 $$ w^* = \frac{1}{\lambda} \sum_{i=1}^n \alpha_i \phi (x_i) $$

-Then, solution $w^*$ lies on the span of feature vectors: $\phi(x_1),\phi(x_2),..,\phi(x_n) \in \mathbb{R} ^ m$
+So the solution $w^*$ lies in the span of training feature vectors $\phi(x_1),\phi(x_2),..,\phi(x_n)$.

 How to find residuals?